-Additionally, dining in the village is great- and not terribly expensive.
-There are lots of local menus located in the reception, and the staff can give you directions and recommendations.
+Additionally, dining in the village is great and not terribly expensive.
+There are lots of local menus available in the reception area, and the staff can give you directions and recommendations.
 I love that Pippa vets every restaurant they recommend- if it isn’t good service and food she doesn’t recommend it.

 Finally, you can order dinner and have it delivered right to your door for $7.
 This is perfect for rainy nights, or if you put the kids to bed early and have a romantic dinner for two outside.

-Looking for an all-inclusive option in the area?
+Looking for an all-inclusive farm option in the area?
 Check here.

 There is so much to do in the area and at Casitas Tenorio.
 Here are some of the onsite and offsite activities.

-- Casitas Tenorio is a working farm, and you can take a farm tour in the morning before breakfast.
+- Casitas Tenorio B&B and Farm is a working farm, and you can take a farm tour in the morning before breakfast.
 You’ll see rabbits, guinea pigs, chickens laying eggs, and get to milk the cows.

 - Pippa, one of the owners, is a former school teacher, and her tour is super educational.
 My favorite part was the wall of farm terms in three languages with images.
 The kids loved it too!